Aosanusi30/Kenny-Cookies-Company-/README.md

 - Which day of the week has the highest shipment for each year
 - Which customer has the most order and which customer has the highest purchase?
 - In a single visual,show Revenue, Profit, Profit margin, weekdays sales and weekend sales for each year.
-- Does the Amount of cookies shipped increases the day of shipment?

 ## Answer to business question
 ![](dashboard.JPG)